Banjo’s CEO resigns after report details KKK ties in his past – TechCrunch

 In a statement provided to TechCrunch, Utah’s Attorney General office said it was “shocked and dismayed” at reports of Patton’s prior affiliation with hate groups.

-The company’s CTO Justin R. Lindsey, who joined the company full-time less than a year ago, will step into the top role.
+The company’s CTO, Justin R. Lindsey, who joined the company full-time less than a year ago, will step into the top role.

 Even prior to revelations of Patton’s past, Banjo had come under scrutiny by privacy advocates for its pivot from a social tech company into a real-time intelligence platform for law enforcement.
 Last year, the company’s director of government affairs for Utah told a group of public officials that Banjo “essentially [does] most of what Palantir does, we just do it live.”